EducationUSA Chile promotes higher education in the United States to chilean students and professionals:

 UNDERGRADUATE ENROLLMENT OUTLOOK 2023

-The Department of State and the U.S. Embassy support the fair in Chile, which takes place annually during the first week of September.
+The fair in Chile is officially supported by the U.S. Department of State and the U.S. Embassy and takes place annually during the first week of September.
+Apply now here.

 1. American University Washington College of Law